 28. What are the causes of capillary shunting?

-Atelectasis, alveolar fluid accumulation, and alveolar consolidation
+Capillary shunting can be caused by atelectasis, alveolar fluid accumulation, and alveolar consolidation.

 29. What is a true shunt?